-CAPSLO Child and Family Services (CFS) provides early learning and child care programs for children, birth to age 5 in 63 centers and 160 Family Child Care homes across ten counties in southern and central California.
+Community Action Partnership of San Luis Obispo in San Joaquin County provides early learning and childcare programs for children, birth to 5-years old, in 63 centers and 160 family child care homes across ten counties in southern and central California.

-The mission of the CFS Division is to provide children and families who are income eligible in their service area with a comprehensive program to meet their emotional, social, health, and nutritional needs.
+The mission is to provide children and families who are income eligible in their service area with a comprehensive program to meet their emotional, social, health, and nutritional needs.

 Staff members offer children and families love, acceptance, understanding, and the opportunity to learn and to experience success.